s-ergo/node-fp-ts/README.md

 * post
 * album

-The "post" and "album" fields contain the values of the "title" field of the object with the highest numerical value of "id" from the corresponding array of objects.
+The "post" and "album" fields contain the object with the highest numerical value of "id" from the corresponding array of objects.